securityjoes/Crowdstrike-Deploy/README.md

  3.1 [How to get your tenant CID.](https://www.dell.com/support/kbdoc/en-us/000129349/how-to-obtain-the-crowdstrike-cid) </br>

 4. Copy your tenant name and paste it inside `$TenantName = ""`. </br>

+## How to use Crowdstrike Deploy?
+After you finished configuring the necessary variables inside the code, </br>
+you can now execute the tool in any supported environment you want! </br>

+#### Local Machine Deploy Guild
+1. Open PowerShell and execute Crowdstrike-Deploy.ps1, that's it.

+#### Microsoft Defender Deploy Guide
+1. Choose a machine and initiate a Live Response session.
+2. Upload Crowdstrike-Deploy.ps1 to the Defender library.
+3. Run the script from the Live Response session.
+4. Done.

+#### Palo Alto XDR Deploy Guild
+1. Choose a machine and initiate Live a Live Terminal.
+2. From the Live Terminal upload Crowdstrike-Deploy.ps1 to the machine.
+3. Click on "PowerShell" and execute Crowdstrike-Deploy.ps1.
+4. Done.